mozilla/doorman/examples/python/README.md

 * Some views are protected by a Python decorator
 * The update view is protected by imperative code, where authors can only update their own records
+* The Flask API does not verify the JWT, it just passes it through

 ![](screenshot.png)